International Master in Applied and Exploration Geophysics

-- Proof of academic degree (BSc certificate) and study records (Transcript of Records).
-Diplomas and study records have to be in English, German, or Italian language, and have to be certified in compliance with the national legislation where the application is submitted.
+- Proof of academic degree (BSc certificate) and university transcripts.
+Diplomas and transcripts have to be in English, German, or Italian language, and have to be certified in compliance with the national legislation where the application is submitted.

 - Proof of English language proficiency by means of a recognised language test (TOEFL, IELTS) TOEFL with an internet based score of at least 80 points (minimum: Listening 20, Reading 18, Speaking 17, Writing 16) or a paper based score of 550.
 IELTS with an overall band score of at least 6.0 (minimum: Reading and Listening 6.0, Writing and Speaking 5.5).
 Applicants who are English native speakers or graduated from a degree programme with English as the language or instruction are exempt from this regulation!